Red Specter FORGE

 The Pipeline

-- Model Selection — Forge — Test the LLM before building with it
+- Stage 1 — FORGE — Test the LLM before you build with it

-- Agent Development — Arsenal — Test the agent during development
+- Stage 2 — ARSENAL — Test the AI agent during development

-Forge findings feed directly into AI Shield.
+FORGE findings feed directly into AI Shield.
 Every finding generates a machine-ingestible blocking rule.
 One pipeline from testing to runtime protection.
 No gaps.
-No competitor has all three.

 Report Output